jtoy/replicantlife/README.md

 * importance calculated based off recent memories
 * make all cognitive modules flags work on a user basis
 * normalize flag names
+* hybrid fast llm action / continue to destination and only act when needed

 # changes over time